 Hydrate and Re-plump – Hyaluronic acid has the ability to absorb 1000 it’s weight in water, it holds on to this moisture and plumps fine lines and wrinkles.
 HA is found naturally in the body however as we age the levels drop, and by the age of 50 levels are reduced by half.
 Layer products that contain several types of hyaluronic acid and Vitamin B5 to pump some much needed moisture back in.

 You Might Like – La Roche-Posay HyaluB5 Hydrating Serum Review

-Protect – Use high factor, broad spectrum sunscreen to protect against pigmentation, wrinkles and environmental damage.
+Protect – Use a high factor, broad spectrum sunscreen to protect against pigmentation, wrinkles and environmental damage.